vlang/v/vlib/vweb/README.md

 ### Context values

 You can store a value pair in vweb's context.
-It is especially usefull for passing variables from a middleware function to the route handler.
+It is especially useful for passing variables from a middleware function to the route handler.

 **Example**: